nvmwill/nexmo-developer/_blog/blogposts/en/announcing-python-sdk-version-v3.md

 These options are useful if you're sending many requests at once or want to allow requests to timeout and be retried.

+By default, the request will not time out, but any value in seconds can be specified.
+The default max number of retries is 3, but any integer value is valid.
+Likewise, you can specify any integer value for the number of pool connections and the maximum pool size (though both have a default of 10).

 ### New pricing keyword arguments in calls to the Pricing API

 It is now possible to specify if you want to see pricing for sms or voice in calls to the Pricing API.
 SMS is the default and voice pricing can be requested like this: